Raycosine/raycosine.github.io/_posts/2020-06-05-Notes-on-quantum-walk-and-quantum-simulated-annealing.markdown

 The eigenstates of \\(L\\): momentum states \\(\|\hat{p}\rangle\\) with components \\(\langle j\| \hat{p}\rangle=e^{ipj}\\).

-I don't know Bessel function..I like vegetable so much...
+I don't know Bessel function..I like vegetables so much...

 The continuous-time classical random walk and the quantum analog have dramatically different behaviors.